 The irony!
-I know this is a strange topic for one of my first posts, but it took me so long to set up this blog, I had to write about procrastination right up front.
-I learned a few things over the past few months and I just have to share them with you.
+It took me so long to set up The Wateringwell, I simply had to write about procrastination right up front.
+I learned quite a few things during this time which I want to share with you.

 It took 3 years before my little piece of internet real estate saw the light of day.
 3 years!
 Who on earth takes so long to do something that the internet tells you can be done in 30 minutes?
-In fact, it has been more than 5 years since God first laid it upon my heart to write.
+In fact, it was more than 5 years from the time God first laid it upon my heart to write.

-The excuses were numerous, but the underlying reasons were the all too common fear of failure, people’s opinions, and doubt.
-It took a lot of prayers and overcoming to persist and get this far.
+The excuses were numerous, but the underlying reasons were the all too common fear of failure, people’s opinions and doubt.
+It took a lot of prayers and overcoming to persist and finally take the plunge.

 One of my Mom’s favorite sayings was: “Procrastination is the thief of time.”
 I must have been a procrastinator from childhood because one day when I was about 10, mom brought me home ‘A Round Tuit’.
 I stuck it up on my cupboard door and looked at it every day; I still didn’t get around to doing the things I disliked.

 The Dodo Principle

 Wayne (hubby) and I share something we call “The Dodo Principle”.
 It came about during one of our trips to Mauritius.
 I had seen a gorgeous set of Dodo’s (their national bird, now extinct) in the hotel boutique shop.
 Thinking I might find a nicer or cheaper pair elsewhere, I didn’t buy them.
 Well, I didn’t find a nicer/cheaper pair and when I went back to buy the original ones I had fallen in love with, they were gone.
 We searched everywhere and even arrived at the airport early, thinking they might have a better selection.
 Nothing.
 And so the Dodo Principle (do it now or you may lose out) was adopted.

-We laugh about it and if you google procrastination, you will find many humorous sayings.
-On a serious note though, procrastination has consequences.
+We may laugh about it and if you google procrastination, you will find many humorous sayings.
+On a more serious note though, procrastination has consequences.

 • Increased Stress and worry